rawscholar-engineering/rawscholar-blog/content/blog/mba-in-the-united-kingdom-for-indian-students.md

 The MBA is well-known for being one of the most expensive degrees available.
 Aspirants must pay significant fees to complete the two-year curriculum.
 As a result, in addition to the B School tuition expenses, the course costs a large amount of money.

 This was all about MBA programmes in the United Kingdom for Indian students.
 Do you want to study in the United Kingdom?
-Then contact Leverage Edu professionals, who will assist you in obtaining a visa to the United Kingdom so that you can pursue your MBA or other degree abroad.
+Then contact rawscholar professionals, who will assist you in obtaining a visa to the United Kingdom so that you can pursue your MBA or other degree abroad.
 Make an appointment with us right now!